top of page

 4. Increased Energy Levels

 Fatigue is a prevalent symptom of endometriosis.
-Women who incorporated strength training reported a gradual increase in energy, with 60% feeling more energized throughout the day.
+Women who incorporated strength training reported a gradual increase in energy, with 60% feeling more energised throughout the day.
 By enhancing physical stamina, strength training can counteract fatigue stemming from pain and hormone fluctuations.

-5. Better Body Awareness
+5. Better Body Awareness and Injury Prevention

 Strength training fosters a deeper understanding of how your body moves.
-Women often report feeling more in tune with their bodies, allowing them to recognize and respect their limits.
+Women often report feeling more in tune with their bodies, allowing them to recognise and respect their limits.
 This awareness can play a significant role in avoiding injuries associated with endometriosis.

 Getting Started with Strength Training